sahilrajput03/sahilrajput03/arch-notes.md

 - Learn about ProxyJump: [Click here](https://www.infoworld.com/article/3619278/proxyjump-is-safer-than-ssh-agent-forwarding.html) (You can check Eric's explanation too from skype).

-## ❤️ Stop using `youtube-dl` and use
+## ❤️ Stop using `youtube-dl` and use `yt-dlp`

 - Amazing reddit post: [Click here](https://www.reddit.com/r/archlinux/comments/119hsoj/stop_using_youtubedl_and_use_ytdlp_instead/)
 - Archlinux Wiki Page: [Click here](https://wiki.archlinux.org/title/Yt-dlp)

-yt-dlp is a command-line program that lets you easily download videos and audio from more than a thousand websites.
+`yt-dlp` is a command-line program that lets you easily download videos and audio from more than a thousand websites.
 See the list of supported sites.

 Note: yt-dlp is a fork of youtube-dl that was created after the parent project became stagnant.
 The upstream youtube-dl[dead link 2023-09-16 ⓘ] can still be installed as youtube-dlAUR; commands on this page should still work, but check the list of differences.